KennethyLiang/Honeypot-Attack-Map/README.md

 ## Description

-This project simulates a vulnerable cloud infrastructure within Microsoft Azure and showcases how to use Sentinel and Log Analytics for real-time threat detection and geolocation analysis.
+<b>This project simulates a vulnerable cloud infrastructure within Microsoft Azure and showcases how to use Sentinel and Log Analytics for real-time threat detection and geolocation analysis.</b>

-## Overview

 The goal of this lab is to build and monitor a security-focused Azure environment using Microsoft Sentinel.
 It demonstrates how to ingest and correlate security logs from a Windows virtual machine, visualize global attack patterns, and pinpoint threat origins using custom watchlists and KQL queries.